particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 *"Shared access policies can grant any combination of permissions...Azure IoT Hub grants access to endpoints by verifying a token against the shared access policies"*

+Each policy can be scoped to be granted permissions to interact with the IoT Hub in various ways.
+It is important that the access policy given to Particle to authenticate with your IoT Hub has the right permissions to send device data successfully.

 For a full description of authentication and security on Azure IoT Hub, please visit the <a